tarmac/browsercms/doc/features/design_integration.md

 ## Sitemap

-- Only load for sitemap
-- Move items in sitemap
+- Only level 1 items should be open at the start.
 - Save open state
 - Empty folder should always be open and not toggleable
+- Move items in sitemap
 - Remove GlobalMenu

 ## Tasks